Getting Started

 .
 Labels are split into label types such as type, command, game, and info to aid in prioritising and managing them.

-To begin working on LinuxGSM you need to fork the LinuxGSM repository once forked you will need to clone your new repository to your local machine using your chosen git client.
+To begin working on LinuxGSM you need to the LinuxGSM repository once forked you will need to your new repository to your local machine using your chosen git client.
 Once cloned it is possible to edit the code on your local machine using your text editor of choice.

-It is recommended you create a branch to develop your code.
+It is recommended you create a to develop your code.
 The branch should use the Gitflow methodology and should be named feature/[featurename]

 .